Voltage Drop on Long Feeder Runs in 480V 3-Phase Systems

 Mastering 480V 3-Phase Voltage Drop on Long Feeder Runs

 Minimizing 480V 3-phase voltage drop is critical for efficiency and equipment performance in commercial and industrial settings, especially over long feeder runs.
 Excessive voltage drop leads to wasted energy, poor motor operation, and potential equipment damage.
 Properly calculating and mitigating this drop requires a solid understanding of the voltage drop formula, correct wire size computation, and the recommendations within the nec code book.
 Factors such as conductor length, load current, and conductor impedance all play a significant role.
-According to NEC 215.2, while not a mandate, a voltage drop of 3% for feeders and 5% for the total of feeders and branch circuits is recommended for reasonable efficiency.
+The NEC includes a helpful Informational Note that recommends a voltage drop guideline — about 3% for feeders and about 5% for the total of feeders plus branch circuits — as a design target for reasonable efficiency (this is guidance, not a mandatory rule).
 This guide provides electricians with the formulas and practical steps needed to manage voltage drop effectively in 480V 3-phase systems, ensuring reliable power delivery to critical loads.
 For a deeper dive into the foundational principles of this power system, see our article on understanding 480V 3-phase power.

 What is Voltage Drop in a 480V 3-Phase System?